Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Introduction

-where $G_{k}$ is the energy generation at time instant $k$ by means of renewable sources, $X_{k}$ is the demand at time instant $k$ and $K$ is a certain long time horizon, typically a year.
-However, it is crucial to realize that fulfilling equation \eqref{eq:ZEH} as an equality might be impossible in general because the demand is uncertain and the amount of generated energy cannot be controlled directly.
-One possible approach to address this is by relaxing equation \eqref{eq:ZEH} into an inequality constraint.
+where $G_{k}$ is the energy generation by renewable sources at time instant $k$, $X_{k}$ is the demand at time instant $k$ and $K$ is a certain long time horizon, typically a year.
+However, satisfying equation \eqref{eq:ZEH} is generally impossible due to uncertain demand and uncontrollable energy generation.
+One alternative is to relax equation \eqref{eq:ZEH} into an inequality constraint.
 While this might mean that net-zero energy consumption is not achieved precisely, it does ensure that carbon neutrality is met since there is no dependency on non-renewable energy sources.
-In any case, it is not straightforward to find the appropriate amount of renewable energy in order to achieve the ZEH constraint \eqref{eq:ZEH}.
-For the aforementioned reasons, the problems in this paper are formulated with the concept of ZEH in mind, allowing to introduce some constraints to attain ZEH.
+Thus, adding this constraint to the investment optimization problem would help us succeed in the achievement of the ZEH goal.

-Among various renewable sources, Photovoltaic (PV) technology, in particular, emerges as an appealing option due to its affordable implementation costs and broad adaptability \cite{jager2019pv}.
+Among various renewable sources, photovoltaic (PV) technology, in particular, emerges as an appealing option due to its affordable implementation costs and broad adaptability \cite{jager2019pv}.
 However, a widely acknowledged limitation of PV systems is their dependency on uncontrollable factors like solar radiation, making it difficult to ensure consistent energy generation.
 This becomes even clearer if we compare the common load profiles and PV generation profiles together.
 Let us consider, for example, the consumption and PV generation profiles for a typical day in a household in Kitakyushu, Japan, as shown in Fig.~\ref{fig:example_PV_consumption}.

 It can be observed that the majority of the energy is generated during hours when there is minimal usage while, conversely, the peak demand typically occurs during periods when no energy generation is taking place.
 For this reason, it is desirable that self-supply systems are accompanied by a battery, allowing the user to save current unused energy for the near future \cite{hoppmann2014economic}.
 It is also important to note that the philosophy of ZEH is not merely about maintaining a balance between energy consumption and production, but also about the optimal use of energy through various strategies, including improved heat insulation, the use of high-efficiency equipment, etc.